The primary meaning of the word ‘God’ stands for a Powerful Almighty Being. ‘Lord’, on the other hand, means the Almighty Savior of the world.

 However, the word ‘Lord’ is also used in the feudal context to demarcate titles of honor.

-Hence, the word ‘Lord’ has multiple connotations and its meanings depend on the context of usage, while the word ‘God’ is usually singularly used to connote a uniform meaning in the religious context.
+Hence, the word ‘Lord’ has multiple connotations, and its meanings depend on the usage context.
+In contrast, the word ‘God’ is singularly used to connote a uniform meaning in the religious context.

 Key Takeaways

-The difference between God and Lord is the meaning associated with each of these terms.
-While ‘God’ and ‘Lord’ both are used in terms of religion, “Lord” has a secular meaning attached to it.
+The difference between God and Lord is the meaning of each term.
+While ‘God’ and ‘Lord’ are used in terms of religion, “Lord” has a secular meaning.

 Comparison Table